Frequently Asked Questions

 Q: Do I need to make an appointment to get a marriage license?

-A: No. We are open Monday – Friday from 7:30 – 4:00.
-You need to apply in the County Clerk’s Covington location at 1840 Simon Kenton Way, Covington, KY.
+• You must apply in person to the County Clerk’s Covington location at 1840 Simon Kenton Way, Covington, KY.

 Q: Do you need a Kentucky ID to get a Marriage License?

-A: We accept any government issued ID.
+A: We accept any government issued ID that is current.

 Q: Who may solemnize a marriage?

-A religious society that has no minister and who solemnizes marriages at the usual place of worship, if
+A: Ministers or priests in regular communion with any religious society; Judges, county judges/executive, justice of the peace; A religious society that has no minister and who solemnizes marriages at the usual place of worship, if either party belongs to the society.

-KRS chapter 402 has further information concerning marriage license laws.
+• KRS chapter 402 has further information concerning marriage license laws.

-We are unable to perform your ceremony at the County Clerk’s Office.
+• We are unable to perform your ceremony at the County Clerk’s Office.

 Q: Do ministers need to be bonded?